-Operating Revenue (Expense):
+Operating Revenues (Expenses):

-Operating revenues consist primarily of bonding allocations that are authorized pursuant to the Act and revenue generated in connection with investments (including investment gains and losses from portfolio investments).
+Operating revenues consist primarily of bonding allocations that are authorized pursuant to the Act, revenue generated in connection with investments (including investment gains and losses from portfolio investments), STIF interest income and miscellaneous income from the return of previously issued grants.
 Operating expenses consist of grants disbursed on behalf of the Fund, the administrative fee paid to CII, and marketing expenses.